Chesed (Kabbalah)

-Chesed is one of the ten sefirot on the kabbalistic Tree of Life.
+Chesed (חֶסֶד, also Romanized: Ḥeseḏ) is one of the ten sefirot on the kabbalistic Tree of Life.
 It is given the association of kindness and love, and is the first of the emotive attributes of the sephirot.

 Etymology and names

 The Hebrew noun chesed (חסד) is typically translated as "loving-kindness", "mercy", or "grace".
 It appears frequently in the Hebrew Bible, denoting acts of kindness and compassion.
 The term Chesed is derived from the Hebrew root ח-ס-ד, which conveys the idea of loyal love or steadfast kindness.
 This root is used in various forms in the Hebrew Bible to describe the relationship between God and humanity, as well as the relationships among individuals.
 Chesed implies a sense of mutual obligation and care, extending beyond mere kindness to encompass loyalty and faithfulness.

 A person who embodies chesed is known as a chasid (hasid, חסיד), one who is faithful to the covenant and who goes "above and beyond that which is normally required" and a number of groups throughout Jewish history which focus on going "above and beyond" have called themselves chasidim.
 These groups include the Hasideans of the Second Temple period, the Maimonidean Hasidim of medieval Egypt and Palestine, the Chassidei Ashkenaz in medieval Europe, and the Hasidic movement which emerged in eighteenth century Eastern Europe.